March 23, 2022

 RUTH TO THE RESCUE

 We jogged up to the passenger window, saying hello to the slim woman in her mid-40s who was driving.
 She immediately asked me if we were hiking the Arizona Trail.
-When I confirmed that we were, she still seemed to waver just a bit, unsure whether she wanted to let us into the SUV.
+When I confirmed we were, she still seemed to waver just a bit, unsure whether she wanted to let us into the SUV.

 Then she seemed to make up her mind, and she told the two teenage girls in the backseat to hop all the way back to the third row so we could get in.

-And the second reason she stopped was because her husband was a hiker too, and he was planning to his first thru-hike the AZT this upcoming fall.
-Seeing two hikers on the shoulder of the road trying to get back to the trailhead made Ruth think about how her husband would get back back and forth to towns.
+And the second reason she stopped was because her husband was a hiker too, and he was planning his first thru-hike of the AZT this upcoming fall.
+Seeing two hikers on the shoulder of the road trying to get back to the trailhead made Ruth think about how her husband would get back and forth to towns.
 Her sympathy overrode her fear, and that’s how Volt and I lucked into a comfortable air-conditioned ride back out to Sunflower!

 WASTED ENERGY